 The Fifth Discipline: The Art & Practice of The Learning Organization” By Peter M. Senge, I highly recommend it.

-Though we covered a risk planning exercises in a prior blog I want to recap some common risks to drive home you cannot skip this and be successful.
+Though we covered a risk planning exercise in a prior blog I want to recap some common risks to highlight that you cannot skip this step and be successful.
 Risk planning must one of the first exercises you carry out with the extended team: